-- Plants use water to stand upright and pumped up like a balloon.
+- Plants use water to stand upright and pump up like a balloon.
 This is referred to as turgor pressure.
-Water enters through the roots via osmosis, travels up the plant through the plant’s vascular tissues, and exits through the stomata on the underside of the leaves.
+Water enters through the roots via osmosis, travels up the plant through the plant's vascular tissues, and exits through the stomata on the underside of the leaves.
 When the plant does not have adequate access to water, this process slows, turgor pressure drops, and the plant wilts.

-- Heavy metals: arsenic, cadmium, lead, and mercury
+- Heavy metals: arsenic, cadmium, lead, mercury

 - Minerals: calcium, magnesium, nitrates, sulfates

-- Microbiological: E. coli, salmonella, aspergillus, etc.
+- Microbiological: E. coli, salmonella, aspergillus

 - Total dissolved solids (TDS)